 The British were given a mandate over Palestine following the conclusion of World War I in 1918, and aided the partial return of some Jews.
 Since then the State of Israel, despite strong Arab opposition, has come into existence.
 By these events Bible prophecies were remarkably fulfilled.

 Remember that this was written in 1848, when the Ottoman Empire controlled Palestine.
 The only fault one could find with this prediction, is that the events did not happen as “soon” as anticipated, but apart from that, the boldness of the prediction is startling until is realised that it is based upon the Bible, whose “Editor” makes His will come to pass.

-These predictions by John Thomas were solely based on a sincere effort to understand Bible prophecy.
+These predictions were in fact made by many people hundreds of years ago who made a sincere effort to understand Bible prophecy.
 Now, in our days, these Bible prophecies concerning Israel are a fact and they are signs telling of Christ’s second coming to set up God’s Kingdom on earth.
 (See Acts 1:11; Dan.2:44).